-24. Physical intervention
+25. Physical intervention

-Harrodian has a physical intervention and contact policy which is available as a separate document.
+Harrodian has a physical intervention policy which is available as a separate document.
 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering themselves or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+Staff who are likely to need to use physical intervention will be appropriately trained.

-All incidents involving physical intervention will be documented and recorded.
+All incidents involving physical intervention will be recorded and signed by a witness.